 The lodge itself has many trails and a garden, which was a great place for Festive Coquette and Curl-crested Aracari.

 The lodge is also the home to a large South American Tapir.
 It showed up the second evening we were there.
-I had just showered and changed into my one set of clean clothes , and was ready for dinner soon.
+I had just showered and changed into my one set of clean clothes, and was ready to have dinner soon.
 Our guide, in a nearby room, called out for me to open the door and have a look.
 There it was.

 The tapir came right up to me as I photographed it.
 Cool!
 Then it turned around, and thanks to some strange anatomical feature that I don’t want to understand, it proceeded to spray urine on me and my clean clothes.